 Central and Northern Thailand Birding Tour

-1st-22nd February 2025: Thailand birding tour highlights include Spoon-billed Sandpiper, Siberian Rubythroat, Great Hornbill, Giant Nuthatch, Blue Pitta, Siamese Fireback, Black-and-red Broadbill, Mrs Hume’s Pheasant, Yellow-breasted Bunting, Long-tailed Broadbill, Pied Harrier, Scarlet-faced Liocichla, Asian Dowitcher, Dark-sided Thrush, Silver-eared Mesia, Nordmann’s Greenshank, Chinese Egret – £4695 Per Person
+22nd January-12th February 2026: Thailand birding tour highlights include Spoon-billed Sandpiper, Siberian Rubythroat, Great Hornbill, Giant Nuthatch, Blue Pitta, Siamese Fireback, Black-and-red Broadbill, Mrs Hume’s Pheasant, Yellow-breasted Bunting, Long-tailed Broadbill, Pied Harrier, Scarlet-faced Liocichla, Asian Dowitcher, Dark-sided Thrush, Silver-eared Mesia, Nordmann’s Greenshank, Chinese Egret – £4695 Per Person

 Asian Dowitcher